February 2016 E-News from Diversity and Inclusion

 Friday, February 26, 9 am - 4 pm

 Safe Zones are confidential and safe environments for lesbian, gay, bisexual, transgender, and queer (LGBTQ) individuals.
 This program offers education for our campus community on how to create a safer, more respectful environment for LGBTQ students and colleagues.
-Register with Karen Roth at email@example.com
+Register with Christy Walker at email@example.com

 2016 SEASON OF NONVIOLENCEOur annual Season of Nonviolence is dedicated to the work for Dr. Martin Luther King, Jr., Mahatma Gandhi, Cesar Chavez, and Chief Wilma Mankiller.
 Please join us in honoring their work of advocacy for social justice and nonviolent change.
 All events are free and open to the public.